Controlled-access highway: Definition standards

 high speeds and full or partial access control (interchanges or junctions controlled by traffic lights).
 Other roads leading to a principal arterial are connected to it through side collector roads.
 In this view, CARE's definition stands that a motorway is understood as a public road with dual carriageways and at least two lanes each way.
 All entrances and exits are signposted and all interchanges are grade separated.
 Central barrier or median present throughout the road.
 No crossing is permitted, while stopping is permitted only in an emergency.
 Restricted access to motor vehicles, prohibited to pedestrians, animals, pedal cycles, mopeds, agricultural vehicles.
 The minimum speed is not lower than 50 km/h and the maximum speed is not higher than 130 km/h (except Germany where no speed limit is defined).

 Motorways are designed to carry heavy traffic at high speed with the lowest possible number of accidents.
 They are also designed to collect long-distance traffic from other roads, so that conflicts between long-distance traffic and local traffic are avoided.
 According to the common European definition, a motorway is defined as "a road, specially designed and built for motor traffic, which does not serve properties bordering on it, and which: (a) is provided, except at special points or temporarily, with separate carriageways for the two directions of traffic, separated from each other, either by a dividing strip not intended for traffic, or exceptionally by other means; (b) does not cross at level with any road, railway or tramway track, or footpath; (c) is specially sign-posted as a motorway and is reserved for specific categories of road motor vehicles."
 Urban motorways are also included in this definition.
 However, the respective national definitions and the type of roads covered may present slight differences in different EU countries.

 History

 The first version of modern controlled-access highways evolved during the first half of the 20th century.
 The Long Island Motor Parkway on Long Island, New York, opened in 1908 as a private venture, was the world's first limited-access roadway.
 It included many modern features, including banked turns, guard rails and reinforced concrete tarmac.
+Traffic could turn left between the parkway and connectors, crossing oncoming traffic, so it was not a controlled-access highway (or "freeway" as later defined by the federal government's Manual on Uniform Traffic Control Devices).

 Modern controlled-access highways originated in the early 1920s in response to the rapidly increasing use of the automobile, the demand for faster movement between cities and as a consequence of improvements in paving processes, techniques and materials.
-These original high-speed roads were referred to as "dual highways" and, while divided, bore little resemblance to the highways of today.
+These original high-speed roads were referred to as "dual highways" and have been modernized and are still in use today.